 Mary received her Bachelor of Arts degree in Political Science from the University of Missouri at Kansas City, and her Master of Arts degree in Professional Mental Health Counseling at Webster University.

-She enjoys counseling children, teens, and adults, as well as couples and families.
+She enjoys counseling teens and adults, as well as couples.
 Her frame of reference is a client-centered approach and she specializes in cognitive behavioral therapy (CBT).
-For children, Mary combines play therapy with trauma-focused CBT to help children express their emotions and begin to heal in a safe environment.
+Mary has helped clients with ADHD, as well as with emotional health challenges such as depression, grief, anxiety, stress, and trauma-related issues.

 Jason Zoellers, M.A., LPC, Registered Play Therapist- Supervisor